judka-uriel/uriel-book/uriel_en.md

 example is their presence in the depiction of the Temple vessels on the so-called [Arch of Titus](https://en.wikipedia.org/wiki/Arch_of_Titus).

-But caution must be exercised in this matter, since on that same relief animals are also depicted in the lower part of the base of the Temple Menorah.
+But caution must be exercised in this matter, since on that same relief, animals are also depicted in the lower part of the base of the Temple Menorah.
 Josephus Flavius mentioned nothing of the sort when describing the Menorah in *Antiquities of the Jews* III